OtterClam/otter-docs-gitbook/tutorial/how-to-buy-and-stake-clam.md

 4. Add & switch network to Polygon in metamask\
    ![](https://i.imgur.com/6lRShrv.png)
-5. Withdraw MATIC from the exchange you use to your wallet.
-The wallet address should be the same address as Ethereum one.
+5. Withdraw MATIC from the exchange you use for your wallet.
+The wallet address should be the same as the one you have for Ethereum.
 6. Swap some $MATIC to **$CLAM**.
 Attention: Don’t swap all!
-You should save some $MATIC for future gas fee, 0.1\~1 $MATIC is enough for plenty of transactions.
+You should save some $MATIC for future gas fees, 0.1\~1 $MATIC is enough for plenty of transactions.
 7. Go to OtterClam webapp [https://app.otterclam.finance/#/stake](https://app.otterclam.finance/#/stake)
 8. Approve & Stake all your **$CLAM**s.&#x20;
 9. Sit and chill.\